move-coop/parsons/docs/table.rst

 Overview
 ********

-Most methods and functions in Parsons return a ``Table``, which is a 2D list-like object.
-(It's similar to a pandas DataFrame, if you are familiar with that).
-You can call the following methods on the returned object to output it into a variety of formats or storage types.
-(For a full list of ``Table`` methods, scroll down to the class documentation.)
+Most methods and functions in Parsons return a ``Table``, which is a 2D list-like object similar to a Pandas Dataframe.
+You can call the following methods on the Table object to output it into a variety of formats or storage types.
+A full list of ``Table`` methods can be found in the API section.

 ===================
 From Parsons Table